-There are essentially two ways to join the Sac lab, depending on your level of experience and situation.
-You can choose to undertake PhD research in the lab, taking advantage of the facilities and expertise of our researchers in this area, or you can join as a research assistant (this option is particularly aimed at University of Lincoln undergraduates, though all applicants are welcome).
+There are essentially two ways to join LiSReC, depending on your level of experience and situation.
+You can choose to undertake PhD research, taking advantage of the facilities and expertise of our researchers in this area, or you can join as a research assistant (this option is particularly aimed at University of Lincoln undergraduates, though all applicants are welcome).

-We currently welcome applications from talented students who want to undertake a PhD in any area within the broad interests of the lab.
+We currently welcome applications from talented students who want to undertake a PhD in any area within the broad interests of the Centre.
 We have space for up to two PhD students, with further opportunities likely to arise in the future.

 From time to time, vacancies for interns/research assistants arise within the lab.
 This is an incredibly valuable opportunity not only to see first hand what goes in in a professional research laboratory, but to learn how to do it for yourself.
-Research assistants in this lab are involved in all aspects of the research, from initial study design through data collection and analysis, to the final write-up.
+Research assistants are involved in all aspects of the research, from initial study design through data collection and analysis, to the final write-up.
 Research assistants who make a significant contribution to a project are also invited to be co-authors of any resultant publications.
 An opportunity such as this enables you to learn many new skills, including some highly specialised, and looks very impressive on your CV.